 On a visit to the National Mall in Washington, DC, one can see monuments of a nation—Memorials to Lincoln, Jefferson, and WWII, the Vietnam Veterans Memorial Wall, and the Washington Monument.
 Standing among them is Voyage—a one to 10-billion scale model of our Solar System—spanning 2,000 feet (600 m) from the National Air and Space Museum to the Smithsonian Castle Building.
 Voyage celebrates what we know about Earth’s place in space and our ability to know it.
 It reveals the true nature of humanity’s existence—six billion souls occupying a tiny, fragile, beautiful world in a vast space.
 It uses the remarkable power of models to develop a deep conceptual understanding of our world in the context of a greater Universe.

 Voyage is an exhibition that speaks to all humanity.
-The Center is therefore making replicas of Voyage available for permanent installation in communities across the U.S., and in 2010—world-wide.
+The Center is therefore making replicas of Voyage available for permanent installation in communities across the U.S., and starting in 2012—world-wide.
 The exhibition is appropriate for a park, college campus, or along a main thoroughfare.

 “We are thrilled to have played a role in developing this new outdoor educational experience.
 Millions of visitors to the Smithsonian will have the opportunity to learn about our Solar System through this dynamic experience.”